History of Forex: the EUR USD currency pair

 The uniform nature of monetary policy for the shared currency posed a thorny problem: you cannot tailor measures to the specific needs of different nations with a 'one-size-fits-all' monetary policy.
 This led to some questioning whether the single currency would even survive.
 Let's look at the specifics of the Euro against the Dollar over the period in question.

-Here's a weekly EUR/USD chart dating back to 2007:
+Here's a weekly Forex EUR USD chart dating back to 2007:

-Some of the key events for the period are marked on the chart above, so that we can see how they affected the Dollar Euro exchange rate history.
+Some of the key events for the period are marked on the chart above, so that we can see how they affected the Forex EUR USD exchange rate history.

 The labelled events in EUR/USD history are as follows: